ncsa/Swift-T-Variant-Calling/README.md

   * Solution: make sure you are preparing your reference and extra files (dbsnp, 1000G,...etc) according to the guidelines of section 2.2

 * Things that should be running in parallel appear to be running sequencially
-  * Solution: make sure you are setting the `-n` flag to a value at least one more than `PROCPERNODE` * `PBSNODES`, as this allocates processes for Swift/T itself to run on
+  * Solution: make sure you are setting the `-n` flag to a value at least one more than `PROGRAMS_PER_NODE` * `NODES`, as this allocates processes for Swift/T itself to run on

 * The job is killed as soon as BWA is called?
   * Solution: make sure there is no space in front of `BWAMEMPARAMS`